 Our approach to any project – research, ideas or consulting – is founded upon really understanding, from day one to completion.

 We start by researching our client’s needs.
 Getting to the very heart of the brief is key.
 What is required and crucially why?
-Being clear on the constraints and assumptions.
+Being clear on the constraints and assumptions, is always good to take the decision to outsource.
 We always get our briefs agreed by the client as a check that we fully understand each other, and that’s why we use means of communication as calls and email, and having the right protection for email is essential.

 It’s all too easy to overlook knowledge that you already have.
 People move on and continuity may be lost.
 Mistakes may get repeated.
 We always investigate what the client has already uncovered and how our own past work and knowledge could plug some of the gaps.
 Some key information could already be in the public domain and freely available.
 A short time spent taking stock is ultimately rewarded by efficiency and effectiveness down the line.